Mozart409/gatsby-custom-tailwind/README.md

 <img src="https://res.cloudinary.com/gooddeed/image/upload/v1586066043/GitHub%20Screenshots/Gatsby-Custom-Tailwind/Tailwind.config.png" alt="Tailwind.config.js" style="width:33%">

-Those fonts can be imported via the tailwind.config.js and used globaly, e.g. <code>className="font-inter"</code> or <code>className="font-body"</code>.
+Those fonts can be imported via the tailwind.config.js and used globally, e.g. <code>className="font-inter"</code> or <code>className="font-body"</code>.
 You can change the names as you wish.
-Remeber "Spaces" wont be escpaed, so use "Open Sans" instead.
+Remember "Spaces" wont be escaped, so use "Open Sans" instead.

 #### gatsby-plugin-react-helmet

-For SEO optimizisation
+For SEO optimization

 #### gatsby-plugin-purgecss